 (B) SFTP PM Exhaust Emission Standards for Passenger Cars, Light-Duty Trucks, and Medium-Duty Passenger Vehicles.
-The following standards are the maximum PM exhaust emissions through the full useful life from 2017 and subsequent model-year LEV III LEVs, ULEVs, and SULEVs in the PC, LDT, and MDPV classes when operating on the same gaseous or liquid fuel they use for FTP certification.
+The following standards are the maximum PM exhaust emissions through the full useful life from 2017 through 2025 model-year LEV III LEVs, ULEVs, and SULEVs in the PC, LDT, and MDPV classes when operating on the same gaseous or liquid fuel they use for FTP certification.
 In the case of fuel-flexible vehicles ≤ 6,000 lbs.
 GVWR certified to LEV III FTP standards prior to model year 2017 and fuel-flexible vehicles > 6,000 lbs.
-GVWR certified to LEV III FTP standards prior to model year 2018, these standards only apply when the vehicles is operating on the LEV III certification gasoline specified in Part II, Section A.100.3.1.2 of the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles.”
-2017 and subsequent model year multi-fueled vehicles (including bi-fueled, dual-fueled and fuel-flexible vehicles) ≤ 6,000 lbs.
-GVWR and 2018 and subsequent model year multi-fueled vehicles > 6,000 lbs.
+GVWR certified to LEV III FTP standards prior to model year 2018, these standards only apply when the vehicles is operating on the LEV III certification gasoline specified in Part II, Section A.100.3.1.2 of the “California 2015 through 2025 Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Year Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles.”
+2017 through 2025 model year multi-fueled vehicles (including bi-fueled, dual-fueled and fuel-flexible vehicles) ≤ 6,000 lbs.
+GVWR and 2018 through 2025 model year multi-fueled vehicles > 6,000 lbs.
 GVWR, including vehicles certifying with carryover data, shall comply with all requirements established for each consumed fuel (or blend of fuels in the case of fuel-flexible vehicles).
 Manufacturers must certify LEVs, ULEVs, and SULEVs in the PC, LDT, and MDPV classes, which are certifying to LEV III FTP PM emission standards in subsection (a)(2) on a 150,000-mile durability basis, to the SFTP PM Exhaust Emission Standards set forth in this subsection (a)(7)(B).